1797 Large Cent Value (2026 Guide): Errors List & No Mint Mark Worth

 The word “LIBERTY” appears in raised letters above the portrait.
 Below Liberty’s bust sits the date “1797” in clear numerals.

-A series of small denticles—100 individual raised dots—runs along the rim.
-These dots add texture and help frame the central design, though they often show weakness in lower-grade examples due to striking limitations.
+A series of small denticles — 100 individual raised dots — runs along the rim.
+These dots add texture and help frame the central design, though they often show weakness in lower-grade examples due to the striking limitations of the early Mint’s hand-powered presses.

 The Reverse Of The 1797 Large Cent